vACCHUN/vACCHUN-CrewCenter/README.md

 - Trainee controllers can book higher positions; these bookings will appear visually highlighted to assist instructors.

 ## Planned Improvements
-- Refactoring the frontend codebase
+- ✔ Refactoring the frontend codebase
-- Implementing a sectorization system identical to the one used by real world air traffic control in Hungary.
+- ✔ Implementing a sectorization system identical to the one used by real world air traffic control in Hungary.
 The system dynamically determines the active sectorization layout based on the current user bookings.
-- Implementing a file sharing system to distribute documentation used for controlling traffic
+- ✔ Implementing a file sharing system to distribute documentation used for controlling traffic
+- ✔ Implementing different notification systems (User inactivity check, upcoming events) with discord webhooks
 - Implementing training session booking for trainees
-- Implementing an email notification system
 - Implementing a sectorization map based on bookings
 - Improving responsiveness or mobile UX

 ---